framedsc/Sitesource/README.md

 the site by opening the index.htm file in the `Site` folder.
 If you want to make changes, simply edit the markdown file that needs changing, again run the docnet command as stated above, and refresh the page in the browser.

 When everything is OK, commit your changes to this repository and let us know so we can update the main repository.
+Or create a pull request on your own repository so we get notified automatically.
+If you go this route, you'll be editing on your own copy, and it has to be kept up to date with the main repository so you get changes merged in when others make changes on this repository too.
+To get these changes, [follow this guide](https://help.github.com/en/articles/syncing-a-fork).

 ### Useful markdown info
 Please check [the DocNet documentation site](http://fransbouma.github.io/DocNet/WritingcontentusingMarkdown.htm) to learn more about the markdown it supports.